JarryShaw/homebrew-tap/README.md

 is necessary since mas is already included in the core tap of Homebrew.
 A pinned tap's formulae take precedence over duplicates in other taps.

-You can review the repos you have tapped and pinned using the following commands.
+You can review the repositories you have tapped and pinned using the following commands.

 ```bash
 $ brew tap